vincentscdc/golang-reference-guide/restapi.md

 # REST API

-To keep thiongs simple, we won't use GRPC and GRPC gateway for now.
+To keep things simple, we won't use GRPC and GRPC gateway for now.
 As we want to keep the compatibility with other services in the company, it's best to stick (for now) to the simplest implementation of REST APIs.

 ## Naming things (MUST)